Oracle Java Licensing and Audit FAQ Guide

 - If Stuck on Older Version, Consider Subscription or Alternatives: If your applications require Java 8 or 11 and can’t easily upgrade, you have two main choices – purchase a Java SE subscription to stay compliant and get updates, or migrate to an open-source Java build (like Temurin/Adoptium, Amazon Corretto, etc.) for those versions to avoid Oracle fees.
 The latter avoids Oracle licensing, but you’d handle updates yourself (the community provides builds).

-- Avoid Using Oracle JDK if Not Necessary: Many organizations choose to standardize on OpenJDK builds across all Java versions, eliminating Oracle licensing concerns.
+- Avoid Using Oracle JDK if Not Necessary: Many organizations opt to standardize on OpenJDK builds across all Java versions, thereby eliminating Oracle licensing concerns.
 If licensing risk is a big issue, this might be simpler: you use Oracle JDK only if you need Oracle’s support.

 - Stay Informed on License Changes: Oracle’s policies can change (as seen with the introduction of NFTC).
 Make sure to follow Oracle’s Java SE Support Roadmap.
-For example, know when the free period ends for your version and have a plan (either upgrade or budget for a subscription).
+For example, be aware of when the free period ends for your version and have a plan in place (either upgrade or budget for a subscription).

 Example scenario: A company currently using Java 11 could upgrade to Java 17 or 21 to qualify for NFTC free usage, thus sidestepping immediate costs.
 If that’s too difficult, they might switch to an OpenJDK 11 distribution to remain secure without Oracle.